 Aberdeen is a great place to teach Biological Sciences because we have such good access to fantastic natural habitats including coast, moorland, mountains, freshwaters and forests.

-We also have our own field stations, in the beautiful village of Bettyhill on the north coast of Scotland, and at Cromarty on the Moray Firth where our sea mammal researchers are based.
+We also have our own field stations, including one at Cromarty on the Moray Firth, where our sea mammal researchers are based.
 Many of the academic staff in Biological Sciences are involved in field research in Scotland and overseas, from the Tropics to the Arctic, and our experiences influences what we teach on our courses.

 We also strongly encourage students to gain field experience for themselves during their degree; here are some examples of how they do so.